aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ## BoAT Implementation Framework
-Boat follows a hierarchical design consisting of Interface Layer, Protocol Layer, RPC Layer, Vendor Layer, Tool and Utility.
+Boat follows a hierarchical design consisting of Interface Layer, Protocol Layer, RPC Layer, Vendor Dependency Layer, Tool and Utility.
 The specific functions of each layer are as follows:
 + Interface Layer: Provide an interface for users to invoke the corresponding blockchain.
 + Protocol Layer: The main implementation of each block chain protocol.
 + RPC Layer: Provide services to the protocol layer.
-+ Vendor Layer: Provide cryptographic algorithms, signature, storage and other services for the interface layer wallet.
++ Vendor Dependency Layer: Provide cryptographic algorithms, signature, storage and other services for the interface layer wallet.
 + Tool: The general tool layer is used to generate the C language interface of the smart contract and provide services such as data encoding and format conversion for the remaining layers.
 + Utility: The utility program provides services such as data format conversion, message encoding and decoding to each layer.